 Maarten de Rijke is full professor of Information Retrieval in the Informatics Institute at the University of Amsterdam.
 He holds MSc degrees in Philosophy and Mathematics (both cum laude), and a PhD in Theoretical Computer Science.
 He worked as a postdoc at CWI, before becoming a Warwick Research Fellow at the University of Warwick, UK.
 He joined the University of Amsterdam in 1998, and was appointed full professor in 2004.
 He is a member of the Royal Dutch Academy of Arts and Sciences (KNAW) and a recipient of a Pioneer Personal Innovation grant, the Tony Kent Strix Award, the Bloomberg Data Science Research Award, the Criteo Faculty Research Award, the Google Faculty Research Award, the Microsoft PhD Research Fellowship Award, and the Yahoo Faculty and Research Engagement Program Award as well as a large number of NWO grants.

 De Rijke leads the Information and Language Processing Systems group, one of the world’s leading academic research groups in information retrieval.
-His research focus is on intelligent information access, with projects on self-learning search engines, on semantic search, and on the interface between information retrieval and artificial intelligence.
+His research focus is at the interface of information retrieval and artificial intelligence, with projects on online and offline learning to rank, on semantic search, and on conversational search.

-He is the director of the newly establish Innovation Center for Artificial Intelligence, a former director of Amsterdam Data Science.
-He’s a former director of the Intelligent Systems Lab (ISLA), of the Center for Creation, Content and Technology (CCCT), and of the University of Amsterdam’s Ad de Jonge Center for Intelligence and Security Studies.
+He is the director of the newly establish Innovation Center for Artificial Intelligence, a former director of Amsterdam Data Science, of the Intelligent Systems Lab (ISLA), of the Center for Creation, Content and Technology (CCCT), and of the University of Amsterdam’s Ad de Jonge Center for Intelligence and Security Studies.

 The retrieval and language technology developed by his research group is being used by organizations around the Netherlands and beyond, and has given rise to various spin-off initiatives.